sagemath/trac_to_gh/Issue 1008.md

 # Issue 1008: dumb mistake in setup.py -- touching has adverse consequences

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1008

 Original creator: was